CM-IV/CM-IV/README.md

 - 🔭 I’m currently working on my Bachelors in Computer Science.
 - 🌱 I’m currently learning Computer Security principles and techniques.
-- 👯 I’m looking to collaborate on full stack applications involving Node APIs.
+- 👯 I’m looking to collaborate on full stack applications involving Node APIs with PostgreSQL Databases.

 <!--- 🤔 I’m looking for help with ...-->
 <!--- 💬 Ask me about ...-->